 This Weekend's Assignment: Reset your junk drawer and get it ready for a new round of random stuff.

-Purge: Throw out what obviously isn't wanted, like really old receipts or stale gum.
+Throw out what you obviously don't need or want, like really old receipts or stale gum.
 Move anything that belongs in another place to its proper home.
 Then wipe or vacuum to get rid of crumbs and dirt.

-Reorganize: Either head to the store, raid your home for containers, or DIY what you need.
+Either head to the store, raid your home for containers, or DIY what you need.
 If you measure first, you'll save yourself the hassle of buying or making organizers that don't fit.
-And be realistic.
-Purposely leave a portion completely empty for all those little things that will work their way into the drawer in the future.
+And be realistic — purposely leave a portion completely empty for all those little things that will work their way into the drawer in the future.

 Remember, as with all of our Weekend Projects, just do what you have the time and energy to do.
-And hey, if you don't feel like rummaging around your junk drawer, choose one of our other weekend projects to get done.
+This is a marathon, not a sprint!

-→ SHOW US YOUR WEEKEND WORK!
-Share your tips and photos of your Weekend Project work on Instagram or Twitter with the hashtag #ATweekendproject.
+Help motivate others by letting the rest of us know how things are going!
+Share your tips and photos of your Weekend Project work on Instagram or Twitter with the hashtag #ATweekendproject